-This course is intended for the student who has a general interest in music but may not be involved in one of the performance ensembles.
-The course will follow the development of Western music through the birth of American music and then carefully examine the various styles that were indigenous to America.
-The development of popular music, beginning with the blues and Jazz, continuing through early rock-n-roll, with the British invasion, and popular trends up to today will be explored as well as Musical Theater and contemporary American music.
+This course is intended for the student who has a general interest in music.
+The development of popular music, beginning with the blues and Jazz, continuing through early rock-n-roll, with the British invasion, and popular trends up to today will be explored as well as Musical Theater, hip hop, and contemporary American music.
 The students will increase their global awareness through the study of Western and African music and how these traditions gave birth to American music.
 Through the duration of the course, students will develop skills in critical thinking, communication skills, collaboration, creativity and innovation, and contextual learning; and life skills in accountability, adaptability, personal responsibility, personal productivity, people skills, and self-direction.
 This course is for students in grades 9-12.